 The trick with a white label solution is that you do not really own it.
-In the general case, the payment solution provider controls most of the process, and you (i.e. the user) control only the customer interface (at most).
+In the general case, the payment solution provider controls most of the process.
+While you (i.e. the user) control only the customer interface (at most).
 However, even such limited-control option works perfectly fine for small-to-medium-size merchants and startups.

 White label payment solution for startups, SME, and large companies

-A common way to start accepting electronic payments for a startup is to operate through a large merchant service provider or a PayFac.
+A common way to start accepting electronic payments is to operate through a merchant service provider or a PayFac.
 Especially, if you are a startup business.
 The most well-known examples include such merchant services dinosaurs as PayPal, Stripe, and Square.
 If a merchant service provider offers a white label payment solution to its respective customers (say, sub-merchants), it can become a serious image-booster for them.

 A startup or a small-size business, usually, has more or less common set of needs.
 Standardized service packages, offered by large third-party payment solution providers, are, usually, capable of satisfying them.